 10 Swedish Feature Films in Development

-Ten Swedish feature films in development have been selected to be presented at Nordic Film Market, Göteborg Film Festival’s market for Nordic films.
+Ten Swedish feature films in development were selected at Nordic Film Market, Göteborg Film Festival’s market for Nordic films.
 All projects have received development support from regional film organizations in Sweden, as a part of the Swedish Film Institute’s talent initiative Talent to Watch.

-The selected projects will meet and present themselves to the industry on-site at Nordic Film Market in Biopalatset (Kungstorget 2) on February 2 at 17.00–18.30.
-The pitch will be moderated by journalist and film festival consultant Wendy Mitchell,
+The selected projects met and presented themselves to the industry on-site at Nordic Film Market in Biopalatset (Kungstorget 2) on February 2.
+The pitch will be moderated by journalist and film festival consultant Wendy Mitchell.

-The Talent to Watch pitches are presented in collaboration with the Swedish Film Institute.
+The Talent to Watch pitches were presented in collaboration with the Swedish Film Institute.

 Selected projects to Talent to Watch:

 Albatross, directed by Sofie Edvardsson; written by Simon Österhof; produced by Simon Österhof & Jakob Nyström (So ja film AB); sales TBC.

 During the 2000 year journey of the human colonization starship Albatross, passengers at the end of their lives are cloned into young versions of themselves, with no memory of their past lives.
 But when old memories start to return, rebellion starts brewing, and a young cultural conservationist must choose between preserving her past or exploring her future.

 Demands of a Teenage Heart, directed by Lisa Meyer; written by Lisa Meyer, Anna Nygren; produced by Mario Adamson (Sisyfos Film AB); sales TBC.